Split Complementary Colors: What are they? How to Use them in UX Design?

 But, what if you want to show the contrast with the same color?
 It seems like an oxymoron as there is no high contrast between the same colors but yet, we see it in nature.
 So, how do you create a high contrast between the same color?

 That’s where split complementary color schemes come in.
-Split complementary colors are one of the most important color rules that UX designers should follow.
+Split complementary colors are one of the most important color rules that UI UX design companies should follow.
 This blog is all about split complementary colors, what it is and how to use them?

 Understanding Split Complementary Color Scheme